pyscript/pyscript-packages/README.md

 (collected via https://pypistats.org/), along with an indication via RAG (red/amber/green 🚦) of the package's status for use with PyScript.
-A red status 🟥 means the package is not, or cannot be supported by PyScript, an amber status 🟨 means either the status of PyScript support is unknown or requires adjustment, and a green status 🟩 means the package is supported by PyScript.
+A red status 🟥 means the package is not, or cannot be supported by PyScript, an amber status 🟨 means the status of PyScript support is unknown, and a green status 🟩 means the package is supported by PyScript.
 Clicking on the package takes you to the page for that package with more details.